liberland/Constitution/Constitution.md

     iii) Crimes against humanity, and
     iv) Terrorism, and

-  e) Piracy, interpreted in its broadest sense.
+  e) Piracy, to be understood in its most expansive sense.

-##### Section 4: Regulated activities
+##### Section 4: Regulated Activities

-1. In alignment with international perspectives and regulatory momentum, the Government is authorized to regulate, up to the point of prohibition, the following activities due to their internationally recognized immoral or harmful nature:
+1. In accordance with international norms and regulatory trends, the Government is vested with the authority to regulate, up to and including prohibition, the following activities due to their internationally recognized immoral or harmful nature:

   a) Child labor,

+  b) Human trafficking,

-  b) Recreational and medical drug use, production, and trading, and
+  c) Recreational and medical drug use, production, and trading, and

-  c) Weapon production and trading,
+  d) Weapon production and trading.

-2. Due to the general tendency to regulate the following activities internationally, the Government is likewise authorized to regulate, but not prohibit, the following activities:
+2. In alignment with the prevailing international inclination towards regulation, the Government is further authorized to regulate, but not to prohibit, the following activities:

   a) Prostitution,

-  d) Financial markets, including cryptocurrency markets,
+  b) Financial markets, inclusive of cryptocurrency markets, and

   c) Real estate markets.